-OVERVIEW: MacArthur is one of the largest foundations in the country, and is concerned with justice, peace, and the environment, many of the research grants involve social and environmental sciences.
+OVERVIEW: The MacArthur Foundation funds work that addresses justice, peace, and the environment, while many research grants involve social and environmental sciences.
 It does not have a program specific to STEM education, but has sometimes supported STEM research area as part of its other programs.

 IP TAKE: MacArthur recently made major changes to its grantmaking priorities.
-Start by figuring out if your higher ed program's interests overlap with MacArthur's, then pitch a proposal that serves an issue connected to your own.
+New and returning grantseekers should start by figuring out if their higher education program's interests overlap with MacArthur's, then pitch a proposal that connects the two.

-PROFILE: With assets of over $6 billion, the John D. and Catherine T. MacArthur Foundation is an impossible-to-ignore player in the world of philanthropy.
-Its mission and activities are broad and far-reaching, with the objective of “building a more just, verdant, and peaceful world” by working “to defend human rights, advance global conservation and security, make cities better places, and understand how technology is affecting children and society.”
+PROFILE: With assets of over $6 billion, the John D. and Catherine T. MacArthur Foundation is an impossible-to-ignore funder in the world of philanthropy.
+The foundation seeks to “[build] a more just, verdant, and peaceful world” by working “to defend human rights, advance global conservation and security, make cities better places, and understand how technology is affecting children and society.”

-Grants from the MacArthur Foundation are often substantial and can be searched in the foundation’s grants database.
+Grants from the MacArthur Foundation are often substantial, in the hundreds of thousands or more, and can be searched in the foundation’s grants database.